jpoechill/ngdashor/readme.md

 # Dashor

-A corporate dashboard application made with Angular 1.
+A corporate dashboard application made with Angular 1.4.8

 Topics covered: Javascript Frameworks (separation of concerns)

+Future add-ons: Better responsive tables, legend view in map, integrated services for $http calls

 ## To install modules:
 1. Run `npm install` in your command line.